 Pinning exact dates on its launch can be problematic, but it appears at least one prototype was made in mid 1975 and photographed for a brochure for the German market.
 While Hoshino tended to print its own brochures, it’s not clear where that particular brochure was printed; those sent to the U.S. at the time are attributed to Japanese printers and did not include the Black Eagle.
 Meanwhile, logs at FujiGen Gakki kept by Fritz Katoh, who was in charge of production and maintained detailed records for a decade beginning in the mid ’70s, show an order for Black Eagle prototypes placed May 10, 1976, with two shipped on August 5.
 An educated guess is these were a second round, and the first production Black Eagles don’t appear in records until ’77.

-The Black Eagle had a mahogany body, laminated maple neck, and maple fingerboard.
+The Black Eagle had a mahogany body, laminated maple neck, and maple fretboard.
 Its pickups were two Super Bass single-coils, with two Volume controls and a master Tone.
 The strategy to make it so eye-catching was moderately successful.
 Whether for its visual impact or because the instrument was so well-made, played well, and sounded good, Ron LaPread briefly used one with the Commodores and was pictured with it in a late-’76 brochure and that year’s catalog.
-Perhaps contributing to its collectibility today, Nirvana’s Krist Novoselic played one; his is now part of the Nirvana: Taking Punk to the Masses exhibition at the Museum of Pop Culture (formerly known as the Experience Music Project) in Seattle.
-Speaking of collectibility, those who seek an original know the challenge in finding a one with the delicate headstock that has survived intact or without needing repair.
+Perhaps contributing to its collectibility today, Nirvana’s Krist Novoselic played one.
+Speaking of collectibility, those who seek an original know the challenge in finding one with the delicate headstock that has survived intact or without needing repair.
 A fragile design element, even one tip-over posed great peril.

 Black Eagles aren’t the rarest Ibanez instruments, but neither are they especially plentiful.
 Records are not complete, but it’s safe to assume perhaps 30 to 40 were made in later ’76, 200 or so in ’77, 207 in ’78, and 52 in ’79, for a total of about 500.
 Curiously, in ’78 there were four White Eagle Basses made, one of which appeared on an internet blog with the Antoria brand.